 What are the effects of Cupping?

 Cupping works by a pull of low pressure onto the surface the body created by a vacuum.
 The vacuum creates an increase in blood circulation, a rise on skin temperature, the promotion of metabolism within the skin tissue, better functioning of sweat and sebaceous glands and the removal of stagnant old blood and toxins.
 As the toxins and stagnant blood are pulled up to the surface, healthy circulation of blood, oxygen, nutrients, lymph and Qi are restored underneath.
+You will feel relieved of tension, pain free, relaxed and energised.

 What is observed?